Joe Biden’s Zombie Campaign

 Chris Coons was an intern for Biden in the Senate and is now a United States senator from Delaware himself.
 He told me about Loretta Wootten, a former colleague who in January went into a coma after a car crash that killed her husband.
 “I went to visit Loretta when she regained consciousness, and she looks at me, and she says, ‘Does Joe know I’m here?’
 That’s her first sentence.
 I said, ‘I don’t know.
 I mean, he’s running for president.’
 And, she says, ‘I just would love to hear from him.’
 The next time I see him, I say, ‘Do you remember Loretta Wootten?’ and he smiles and he says, ‘Of course.’
 I said, ‘Well, Loretta’s husband was just killed in a car accident, and she’s in recovery.’
 And he gets this look, and he turned to someone and said, ‘Get me a piece of paper.’
 And he writes out this page-long, heartfelt message to her, hands it to me, and says, ‘Please get this to her.’
 When I delivered that to her, she wept with joy.”

 I have witnessed this kind of connection at nearly all of the countless events I’ve attended in a half-dozen states in the six months since Biden announced his campaign for the Democratic presidential nomination.
 If he ever does sleep, surely Joe Biden dreams as he proselytizes, of an unbroken America, its ideals and reputation restored, where everybody is folks and folks have everything they need and maybe some of what they want, where the field is just even enough that nobody is ashamed of their own place on it, and where the president isn’t an idiot but where you can easily deal with the idiots by kicking the shit out of them out back in a parking lot or something.
+Crucially, in this dream, Joe Biden is the president.

 The pitch goes like this: Joe Biden ought to be the nominee because he’s electable, a meaningless concept if recent history is any guide, and presidential, that wonderful word — the thing Donald Trump could never be even though he literally is president — despite the fact that Biden, who appears by almost any measure to be a good man, a man whose lone sin in life is ego (and does that even count anymore?), has spent a half-century grasping for this position and watching it slip through his fingers.